 If you really didn’t want to use coconut oil, you do have other options out there when it comes to moisturizer.
 If you love custom products, you could even have your own private label body butter made for you to use.

-Dry Skin Shower Hacks
+How to Prevent Dry Skin – Dry Skin Shower Hacks

 There’s two takeaways for showering in winter.
 First, keep your time in the shower to a minimum.
 I know, it’s so relaxing to stand in the hot water and breathe in the steam.
 But, the more you stand under that hot water, the more likely you’ll be to score a bad case of itchy, dry skin.

-Second, try not to go overboard with the temperature.
-The hotter the water, the better the chance of needing to cure dry skin.
-Prevention is key, remember?
 And when you get out of the shower, try a highly-moisturizing skin cream to keep your skin in check.
 You’ll want one with prolonged benefits, such as a CBD cream, and one that doesn’t feel icky on the skin.

 For me, it’s all about the texture and how it penetrates my skin.